 Level 3: Observation of On-the-Job Performance

-This can be done after training, but it can also be done both before and after training to get a better sense of any improvement the training may have caused.
+You might want to consider doing this both before and after training to get a better sense of any improvement the training may have caused.

 Finally, you may try to evaluate the effect that the training had on goals of the organization or business.